LVNAuth Tutorials - Trace Tool

 Here is an example of what I get when I double click on the lowercase 'a'.

 I changed the line number to 1.
-By default, it will have Line number 0 (zero), but we need to change that for each letter.
+By default, it will be set to Line number 1.

-After you've specified the line numbers for each letter, we're now ready to generate a new font sprite sheet.
+After you've specified the line numbers for each letter, the preview of the generated font sprite sheet will be on the bottom of the window.

 In my example, it generated a font sprite sheet that looks like this:

 Notice that it doesn't look perfect.
 The 'lowercase 'a' is higher than 'b' but the capital letters mostly look OK.
-If your font sprite sheet ends up with letters that are too high and too low, double-click the letter that looks off (back in the Trace tab) and change the vertical positioning of that letter.
+If your font sprite sheet ends up with letters that are too high and too low, double-click the letter that looks off and change the vertical positioning of that letter.

 If I double-click the lowercase letter, 'a', I get this: